-Many tenants already suffer from harassment from their landlords for a variety of reasons.
-Over the last few years, tenants in Portland and in Oregon have been guaranteed a number of price and stability protections, including Portland’s relocation ordinance and state legislation that banned most no-cause evictions, put a cap on rent increases, and also instituted some relocation assistance provisions.
-These protections are crucial for supporting stability and livability for tenants, however, they create an incentive for landlords to push tenants to “voluntarily” leave their rentals so the landlords can raise the rent more.
-In many cities with rent regulations, this has happened through an array of harassment strategies, and we are worried that harassment will increase in Portland.
-Calls we are getting from tenants indicate this may be happening already.
+There are two reasons we need this legislation to be enacted immediately.
+Over the last few years tenants in Portland and in Oregon have won a number of price and stability protections, including Portland’s relocation ordinance and state legislation that banned most no-cause evictions, put a cap on rent increases, and also instituted some relocation assistance provisions.
+While these protections are crucial for supporting stability and livability for tenants, they also create an incentive for landlords to push tenants to 'self-evict' and leave their rentals so the landlords can raise the rent more.

-The Tenant Protection Ordinance, modeled off of the work of other cities, is meant to address that.
-It creates an explicit list of landlord actions that count as harassment, and demands a robust Rental Services Office that can support tenants to make the harassment stop and keep them in their homes.
+Many cities with strong renter protections (ex.
+Santa Monica, West Hollywood, Berkeley) recognized escalating harassment and constructive eviction behavior from landlords early on, and adopted policy to address it.
+The TPO is modeled off of the work of these cities.
+It creates an explicit list of landlord actions that count as harassment, and demands a robust Rental Services Office that can support tenants in addressing their housing issues (see below).

 The Tenant Protection Ordinance will define harassment, especially harassment used to force tenants out of their housing.
 The elements include actions that are currently legal but that are used on their own or in conjunction with other actions to harass tenants.
 They also include actions that are already illegal, allowing them to also be considered in an allegation of harassment.